26 Jul The Folding Bike: Problems and Solutions

 - Small wheels and frames as well as triangulated frames are stiffer; steel material is stiffer.
 (Wheel and front fork stiffness are excluded here, the inclusion of which would further change the results in favor of smaller wheels and frames.)

-- The Dahon fortified with a Deltec cable surprisingly stands out to be the stiffest among all samples, including big wheeled road bikes and BMXs, except for BMX.
-Deltec apparently is a sufficient quick fix for single tube folders.
+- The Dahon fortified with a Deltech cable surprisingly stands out to be the stiffest among all samples, including big wheeled road bikes and BMXs, except for BMX.
+Deltech apparently is a sufficient quick fix for single tube folders.
 It improves the stiffness by 16% in the current scenario.
 Long-term, a fully triangulated foldable frame might be preferable if cost allows.

 - In a complete pedaling cycle, the wasted energy in a soft bike can be as much as 11 joules (NM), which is like lifting 1.1 kg for one meter.
 Assuming a nominal pedaling cadence of 90/min, that is 990 J/min (almost like lifting 100kg–more heavy than most cyclists– for 1 meter per minute !